Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 3-11-09.
 It was a quiet morning at the stakeout.
 During the walk out and back, I kept my eyes on the ground to look out for snakes and could have missed several ivorybill flybys.
 Mac from Alabama believes the frog that I saw a few days ago is a Bird-voiced Treefrog.
 It's tricky to identify frogs due to considerable variations in appearance, but the voice and shape of the white patches under the eyes seem right.
 It was fortunate that this rarely-seen frog happened to be resting on a branch right next to my stakeout position.

 3-12-09.
-This morning, I did some exploring in the same general area where there have been sightings but a little further to the north.
-I got as close as possible to the location of the November sighting without getting into a major bushwhacking expedition.
+This morning, I did some exploring in the same general area where there have been possible sightings.
+I got as close as possible without getting into a major bushwhacking expedition.
 There are some fairly good stands of hardwoods in that area, which seems to have been hit with a slightly softer blow by Katrina.
-This afternoon, Susan and I visited the area where she found interesting foraging sign in 2006 (see the discussion posted a week ago).
-We didn't find any similar foraging sign, but that area still seems promising.

 3-14-09.
 I spent the morning at the stakeout.
 When a Wood Duck paddled nearby,